Hangumarchana/OrganicWeb/README.md

 # OrganicWeb
-Very simple website built using the help of node.js for back end processing learning
+Very simple website built using the help of node.js, to learn back-end processing.